nuitrcs/regex_workshop/part1_answers.md

 `A.{3}n`

-2. Find any sequences consisting of just the letter z.
-Type in the chat the maximum number of times z is repeated in sequence.

-`z+`

-"z" appears at most twice in a row, "zz", in "Buzz" and "Hazza"

-3. Find any sequences of 2 or more spaces (the character made by the space bar key on your keyboard).
+2. Find any sequences of 2 or more spaces (the character made by the space bar key on your keyboard).

 ` {2,}`

-CHALLENGE: write an expression that will match either male or female and no other words in the example text
+CHALLENGE: write an expression that will match either `male` or `female` and no other words in the example text

 `f?e?male`

 The `?` makes the letter before it optional.
-The expression above would also match "fmale" or "emale" but since those aren't in our text, we won't worry about them.
+The expression above would also match `fmale` or `emale` but since those aren't in our text, we won't worry about them.

-## EXERCISE 4:
+## EXERCISE 4

 Open the [blank example](regexr.com/5rddd).

-Write an expression using a non-greedy quantifier that matches both "United States" and "United Arab Emirates" and no other words in the astronaut text.
+Write an expression using a non-greedy quantifier that matches both `United States` and `United Arab Emirates` and no other words in the astronaut text.

 `United.+?s`